 The WDFOA uses the NFHS Football Rules Book.
-Copies of the Rules Book and Case Book will be distributed at training sessions for new officials, and at the MPSSAA Football Rules Interpretation Clinic before the season for current officials.
+Copies of the Rules Book and Case Book will be distributed in July/August.

 - Kickoff Positioning